A tool of serious gamers – and Bitcoin miners

 So what happens next?

 Chinese market became flooded with GPUs and as computer hardware portal Chip Hell, prices in online stores in China already fell by 30%.
-Additionaly, there are a lot of offers Graphics Cards offers on “Chinese eBay” – Taobao, where sellers try to sell their used hardware.
+Additionaly, there are a lot of offers Graphics Cards offers on “Chinese eBay” – Taobao, where sellers try to sell their used hardware, but it’s basically a Polish gambling content, as the prices vary like they’re driven by a roulette in a casino.
 Be wary though, and don’t treat this as an opportunity to buy such used card.
 These GPUs are worn out from constant 24/7 h work, often with overclocking (which means rising GPU voltage and clock frequency above suggested levels) to get even fastest mining.
 Such card could have an empty cooling tank, because of cooling liquid leakage, spent fan ball bearings, worn-out capacitors and will work unstable, leading to random resets, decrease in performance or even total breakdown – so it’s garbage.

 We can expect further drop in GPU prices – which will at last go back to normal levels.
 Chinese now are planning to ban mining too, and want to shutdown entire cryptocurrency economy and they will succeed, possibly breaking crypto bubble worldwide.
 That is most significant signal that Bitcoin bubble is coming to an end, than this sudden drop in price in miners’ tools and no amount of puffed up buzzwords containing “blockchain conferences”, “proof of stake announcements” and “hashrate upgrades” will change this.